JuliaArbTypes/ArbFloats.jl/README.md

 ### Compatible Packages

-**using ArbFloats \# goes anywhere**
-DifferentialEquations, DualNumbers, ForwardDiff, HyperDualNumbers, MappedArrays,
-Plots, Polynomials, Quaternions, others
+**using ArbFloats \# goes anywhere** DifferentialEquations, DualNumbers, ForwardDiff, HyperDualNumbers, MappedArrays, Plots, Polynomials, Quaternions, others

 **using ArbFloats \# goes last!**
 TaylorSeries

 *partially compatible*
 Roots (accepts ArbFloats, results are Float64)

-If you have a package that accepts AbstractFloats or Reals and does not “just work”
-with ArbFloats, please note it as an issue.
-If you have a package that works well
-with ArbFloats, do let us know.
+If you have a package that accepts AbstractFloats or Reals and does not “just work” with ArbFloats, please note it as an issue.
+If you have a package that works well with ArbFloats, do let us know.

 #### Hewing to the sensible

-Arb is happiest, and performs most admirably using intervals where the radius is
-a very small portion of the working precision.
-Ideally, the radius is kept within
-8*eps(midpoint).
-One way of weighing results that are given as an midpoint+radius
-is to make as a measure of each _finite_ interval `the crispness of its novelty`:
+Arb is happiest, and performs most admirably using intervals where the radius is a very small portion of the working precision.
+Ideally, the radius is kept within 8*eps(midpoint).
+One way of weighing results that are given as an midpoint+radius is to make as a measure of each _finite_ interval `the crispness of its novelty`:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; log2( eps(x)/radius(x) )
 given two, (a, b), one may ascertain their `relative perspicacity`:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a_rel_b = log( abs(a), abs(b) ), b_rel_a = log( abs(b), abs(a) )

 #### Rough Spots

 This package does whatever it may through the Arb C library.
-On rare occasion,
-this may give a result which makes Arb sense yet appears counter-intuitive here.
+On rare occasion, this may give a result which makes Arb sense yet appears counter-intuitive here.
 One example is Arb's ability to work with and to return projective infinity (±Inf).
-This package now does now provide a means of working with Arb's complex intervals,
-nor is their access to any of Arb's matrix routines (det, inv, lu, maybe charpoly).
+This package now does now provide a means of working with Arb's complex intervals, nor is their access to any of Arb's matrix routines (det, inv, lu, maybe charpoly).

 ArbFloats do not lend themselves easily to higher matrix algebra (svd, eigenvals).
-If someone implements one of the known good algorithms for getting the eigenvalues
-or the svd of a matrix with interval-valued entries, this package is at the ready.
+If someone implements one of the known good algorithms for getting the eigenvalues or the svd of a matrix with interval-valued entries, this package is at the ready.

-When the radius is rather large relative to the midpoint (midpoint_radius(2.0, 1.0),
-the string that you see looks like ("[+/- 3.01]").
-That is not  (-3.01) ..
-(3.01),
-as seen using showall (2 ± 1.0000000018626451).
-And when the underlying interval
-is not well-resolvable as a floating point quantity, you may see e.g. _1e+_, _4e+_.
-This are known issues, and will become gone.

 _We use some of Nemo's libraries.
 Nemo is very large, and this work needs less than 1/8th of it._

 ### About Arb and using Nemo's libraries

-This work is constructed atop a state-of-the-art C library for working with
-*midpoint ± radius* intervals, `Arb`.
-Arb is designed and written by Fredrik
-Johansson, who graciously allows Julia to use it under the MIT License.
+This work is constructed atop a state-of-the-art C library for working with *midpoint ± radius* intervals, `Arb`.
+Arb is designed and written by Fredrik Johansson, who graciously allows Julia to use it under the MIT License.

-The C libraries that this package accesses are some of the shared libraries that
-Nemo.jl requires and builds; and, with permission, I call them directly.
+The C libraries that this package accesses are some of the shared libraries that Nemo.jl requires and builds; and, with permission, I call them directly.

-It is a useful fiction to think of `ArbFloats` as Arb values with a zero radius
-– and sometimes they are.
-When an ArbFloat has a nonzero radius, the user sees
-only those digits that remain after rounding the ArbFloat to subsume the radius.
+It is a useful fiction to think of `ArbFloats` as Arb values with a zero radius – and sometimes they are.
+When an ArbFloat has a nonzero radius, the user sees only those digits that remain after rounding the ArbFloat to subsume the radius.

 ### Appropriateness

-This package is appropriate to use for extending the precision of floating point
-computations from 64 bits [~17 digits] up to 3,250 bits [~1000 digits].
+This package is appropriate to use for extending the precision of floating point computations from 64 bits [~17 digits] up to 3,250 bits [~1000 digits].
-While Testing on many different hosts is needed to characterize a most performant
-precision range, I have found working with 800 bits (~240 digits) a welcome change.
+While Testing on many different hosts is needed to characterize a most performant precision range, I have found working with 800 bits (~240 digits) a welcome change.

 #### Conceptual Background

-`Transparency`: a desirable quality that may obtain in the presentation of
+`Transparency`: a desirable quality that may obtain in the presentation of numerical quantity.
-numerical quantity.
 Where transparency exists, it may well not persist.
 A diminution of transparency increases `opacity`, and vice versa.
-Presentation
-of a floating point value either evinces transparency or furthers opacity.
+Presentation of a floating point value either evinces transparency or furthers opacity.
-With transparent values, ‘looking at a value’ is ‘looking through to see the
-knowable value’.
-With opaque values, ‘looking at a value’ is ‘looking away from’
-that.
-And it is that nonresponsive, nonparticipative engagement of cognitive
-attention that is the opaqueness underlying opacity.
+With transparent values, ‘looking at a value’ is ‘looking through to see the knowable value’.
+With opaque values, ‘looking at a value’ is ‘looking away from’ that.
+And it is that nonresponsive, nonparticipative engagement of cognitive attention that is the opaqueness underlying opacity.

-Presented with a transparent floating point value, the perceiver is become
-best informed.
-There is no other rendition of that floating point realization
-which is intrinsically more informing and none which relays the value of that
-floating point realization more accurately – none with fewer digits, none with
-more digits, none of greater magnitude, none of lesser magnitude.
+Presented with a transparent floating point value, the perceiver is become best informed.
+There is no other rendition of that floating point realization which is intrinsically more informing and none which relays the value of that floating point realization more accurately – none with fewer digits, none with more digits, none of greater magnitude, none of lesser magnitude.

 An `ArbFloat` is an extended precision float architected to evince transparency.
 It informs without leading or misleading.
-An ArbFloat, when viewed, appears as
-an extended precision floating point value.
-When any of the exported arithmetic,
-elementary or special functions is applied to an ArbFloat, the value transforms
-as an extended precision floating point interval.
+An ArbFloat, when viewed, appears as an extended precision floating point value.
+When any of the exported arithmetic, elementary or special functions is applied to an ArbFloat, the value transforms as an extended precision floating point interval.